-Table 1: Summary of type approval processes
+Table 1: Summary of certification processes

 The existing process for approving updates to software, under the 1958 Agreement [reference needed] before registration of a vehicle for type approved systems is shown in the first three lines of table 2.
 Once a system is initially type approved (before registration) any changes to it are assessed with regards to whether they may affect its type approval.
 The nature of this assessment will be determined by the requirements of the relevant type approval legislation.
 If the OEM determines that a software update may affect a systems type approval they then initiate a process with a type approval body [check terminology] to determine if an extension to a type approval or a new type approval is needed.
 If the software update occurs after a certificate of conformity has been produced, this is updated should there be a change to the type approval.